What is a stroke?

 Certain risk factors make you more susceptible to stroke.
 According to the National Heart, Lung, and Blood Institute, the more risk factors you have, the more likely you are to have a stroke.
 Risk factors for stroke include:

-An unhealthy diet that increases your risk of stroke is one that’s high in:
+An unhealthy diet that increases your risk of stroke is one that’s high in:- salt

 Inactivity, or lack of exercise, can also raise your risk for stroke.